Sphereon-Opensource/OpenID-Federation/README.md

 docker compose up
 ```

-This command will initialize all necessary services, including the database, KMS provider, and Keycloak, as defined in
+This command will initialize all necessary services, including the database and Keycloak, as defined in
 the Docker Compose configuration file.

 ---